Subscribe Where You Listen the Most

-The expectation for our future, as a Nation and as the church, are grim indeed.
+The expectations for our future, as a Nation and as the church, are grim indeed.
 We are going to face some very tough times, and have to navigate some very rough waters, especially for those of us who live in the United States.

-During the Tribulation, the Bible teaches that Israel will stand alone.
+During the Tribulation, the Bible teaches Israel will stand alone.
 No longer will we be her protector.
 God will fill that role.
 In fact, the US is not even a minor player in the end times scenario.
 Look at Ezekiel 38 and 39 if you need convincing.
 The prophetic future of the US is almost non-existent.
 Something must happen to us to bring us down to the point we can no longer protect Israel.
 Can you see it coming?

 Just look around.